derriqo/derriqo/README.md

 ### About Me

-- 👀 I am Derrick, working as an Software Developer
+- 👀 I am Derrick, working as a Software Developer
 - 💻 I’m a full stack developer and a Tech Enthusiast.
-- 🎓 I graduated in 2019 from Moringa School, Software Development and 2017 Technical University of Kenya (Bsc,Hospitality Management) with a 2nd Class Upper
+- 🎓 I graduated in 2019 from Moringa School, Software Development and in 2017 from the Technical University of Kenya (Bsc, Hospitality Management) with a 2nd Class Upper
-- 🌱 I’m currently learning Fast API , Cloud(Azure) and Game Development .
+- 🌱 I’m currently in Cloud and Network Security.
-- 💞️ Interests: Listening to music, trying recipes, gaming and football
+- 💞️ Interests: Gardening, trying recipes, gaming and football
 - 💬 Ask me about web dev & open source
 - 📞 You can contact me on 0715367248 or williamderrickcode@gmail.com